 Individual Counterparty Limits

-Long-Term Credit Ratings Short-Term Credit Ratings Direct Investments Maximum Managed Funds Maximum
+Long-Term Credit Ratings Short-Term Credit Direct Investments

+Ratings Maximum

-AAA Category A-1+ 25% 50%
+AAA Category A-1+ 25%

-AA Category A-1 20% 45%
+AA Category A-1 20%

-A Category or below A-2 15% 40%
+A Category or below A-2 15%

-BBB Category or A-3 10% -
+BBB Category or below A-3 10%

-below

-Unrated Unrated 5% 10%
+Unrated Unrated 5%

-- Investments with counterparties below A Category (Long Term) and below A-1 (Short Term) are to be restricted to Authorised Deposit Taking Institutions (ADIs = banks, building societies and credit unions) regulated by, and subject to the prudential standards of, the Australian Prudential Regulation Authority (APRA). - Investments with the non-rated LGFS and NSW T-Corp will be regarded in terms of the respective investments' "shadow rating" as advised by those institutions. - The short-term credit rating limit will apply in the case of discrepancies between short and long-term ratings. - In the event that a credit rating of a security or of the company/body issuing the security falls below the required minimum, as set out in the Minister's Order, Council will make all necessary arrangements to withdraw deposits as soon as practical. - Percentage limits are based upon Council's average core portfolio balance. - All investments must be denominated in Australian dollars.
+Investments with counterparties below A Category (Long Term) and below A-1 (Short Term) are to be restricted to Authorised Deposit Taking Institutions (ADIs = banks, building societies and credit unions) regulated by, and subject to the prudential standards of, the Australian Prudential Regulation Authority (APRA).

+- NSW T-Corp will be regarded in terms of the respective investments' "shadow rating" as advised by that institution. - The short-term credit rating limit will apply in the case of discrepancies between short and long-term ratings. - In the event that a credit rating of a security or of the company/body issuing the security falls below the required minimum, as set out in the Minister's Order, Council will make all necessary arrangements to withdraw deposits as soon as practical. - Percentage limits are based upon Council's average core portfolio balance. - All investments must be denominated in Australian dollars.